Watch AFL Live

 If you are a Foxtel cable or satellite customer and already have Sports HD access, there is a super-easy way to stream live matches from the Toyota AFL Premiership season.
 All Foxtel customers get access to the Foxtel Go app meaning you can view every game from every round of the AFL and AFLW seasons.
 You can download Foxtel Go from Google Play or the Apple Store online.

 Seven Network is the official free to air provider for the Toyota AFL Premiership in Australia.
-They broadcast 3 matches per week, including the playoffs and the Finals at the MCG.
-You can stream games live via the 9Now app each and every week, including the Grand Final.
+They broadcast 3 matches per week, as well as the Finals and the Grand Final at the Optus Stadium.
+AFL streaming isn’t available with 7Plus, as streaming rights are exclusive to Foxtel and Kayo.

 Stream Live Sport Instantly